Human subject research: Morally nagging or challenging issues

-Respondents more often pointed out practical or logistical issues with the overall process rather than ethical issues.
+The 2015 survey of doctors conducting medical research found respondents more often pointed out practical or logistical issues with the overall process rather than ethical issues.
 There was a general consensus that the whole practice of conducting research studies was more focused on the business aspects like funding and enrolling participants in the study in time.
 A physician commented that "[industry] relationships are very important because of cash flow."

 Typical ethical issues that arise in this type of research trials include participant enrollment, the question of coercion if a physician refers their own patients, and any misunderstandings regarding treatment benefits.
 Patients are more likely to enroll in a trial if their primary care physician or a provider that they trust recommends the study.
-Most respondents seem to agree that patients consent to participate because they believe that through this study, they would be receiving "more attention than my regular patients" and that "there are an awful lot of additional opportunities for interaction."
+Most respondents to the survey agreed that patients consent to participate because they believe that through this study, they would be receiving "more attention than my regular patients" and that "there are an awful lot of additional opportunities for interaction."
 One respondent commented "...the way that we're required to actually recruit patients, which is to have their providers be the point of contact, some ways is--I mean, I don't want to use the word 'coercion', but it's kind of leaning in that direction because basically here's this person that they entrust themselves to, who they're very dependent on for, you know, getting their healthcare."

 There was a large amount of respondents who thought that research participants did not read or understand the documents provided for informed consent.
 However, those respondents did not believe that was an ethical or moral concern.